 You are unable to clearly articulate your brand.

 The unique positioning of your brand in the marketplace will make the difference between your brand rising up above the competition, or just fading away in the background.

 Without a well positioned and differentiated brand, you will be unable to stand out in the crowded marketplace.

 So there you have it.
 I sincerely hope that your business is not currently experiencing any of these warning signs.

-But if you are, the good news is that now you know what to look for, so you have time to correct them by developing a brand strategy to guide your organization towards success.
+But if you are, the good news is that you now know what to look for, so you have time to correct them by developing a proper brand strategy to guide your organization towards success.